Functions & Closures

 # Closure captures 'threshold'

-fn make_filter(threshold: Float) {
+fn make_filter(threshold) {

 |value| value >= threshold